Coty Schock Signs Long-Term Deal with ClubMX Yamaha - Racer X

 Coty Schock Signs Long-Term Deal with ClubMX Yamaha

 In the midst of his best Monster Energy AMA Supercross season to date, Coty Schock has more good news.
-The Muc-Off/FXR/ClubMX Yamaha team just announced two new deals with the Delaware native, the first of which will extend his supercross-only contract this year through AMA Pro Motocross Championship season this summer.
+The Muc-Off/FXR/ClubMX Yamaha team just announced two new deals with the Delaware native, the first of which will extend his supercross-only contract this year through AMA Pro Motocross Championship season.
 The second deal is a separate, three-year deal to race AMA Supercross and Motocross starting in 2025.
 After being without a ride in November, the energetic rider will now be locked into a ride for 2025, 2026, and 2027!
 Mike Bonacci, head of the ClubMX public relations, simply said in his email announcing the deal: “Sometimes good things happen to good people.”

 Related: Coty Schock is…Schocklingly Better in 2024

 On December 11, Schock signed to race 2024 supercross for ClubMX in an SX-only deal after his ride with Phoenix Racing Honda fell through.
-Schock had been riding and training at ClubMX, and he was able to work out a deal for supercross.
+Even with Phoenix Honda, Schock had been riding and training at ClubMX, and he was able to work out a deal for supercross.
 At the 250SX East Region opener—his first points-paying start on the Yamaha YZ250F—Schock finished a career-best fourth in the main event.
 Since then, the #69 has finished 8-6-8-5, claming the fifth-place finish at the Indianapolis Supercross just five days after undergoing surgery to fix a broken collarbone.
 For more on Schock’s collarbone injury, career as a whole, and some background information on him (he has an associates degree in CAD!), check out Jason Weigandt’s Exhaust Podcast episode #249.

 The full press release from the team is below.